superluminar-io/mavm/README.md

 - AWS account deletion fails if an AWS Organization with sub-accounts has been created.
 We are eagerly waiting for an AWS Organizations Account suspension API, which would solve this problem.
 - The API is not secured with authentication currently
+- Credit card 3D-Secure authentication implementation is currently mandatory and specific to german Amazon credit card.
+It can be adapted to other credit card issuers, though.